MicrosoftDocs/azure-docs/articles/defender-for-iot/how-to-accelerate-alert-incident-response.md

 2. In the **System Setting** window, select **Alert Comments**.

 3. In the **Add comments** box, type the comment text.
-Use up to 50 characters; do not use commas.
+Use up to 50 characters; commas are not permissable.

 4. Select **Add**.

 ## Accelerate incident workflow with alert grouping

-*Alert Groups* let SOC teams view and filter alerts in their SIEM solutions and manage them based on enterprise security policies and business priorities.
+*Alert groups* let SOC teams view and filter alerts in their SIEM solutions and manage them based on enterprise security policies and business priorities.
 For example, alerts regarding new detections are organized in a **Discovery** group.
-This group includes alerts that deal with new assets detected, new VLANs detected, new user accounts, new MAC addresses detected and more.
+This group includes alerts that deal with new devices detected, new VLANs detected, new user accounts, new MAC addresses detected and more.

-Alert grouping is applied when Forwarding Rules are created for the following 3rd party solutions:
+Alert grouping is applied when Forwarding Rules are created for the following partner solutions:

   - SYSLOG servers